 - Gifts to Either Spouse by a Third Person

-Nevada law gives either spouse power to control the community property, except that neither spouse may dispose of any property without permission.
+Nevada law gives either spouse power to control the community property.
+The exception is that neither spouse may dispose of any property without permission.
 This means if you mortgage, sell, or transfer community property assets, both spouses need to agree with the transfer.
 Neither spouse may make a gift of property without the consent of the other spouse.
-Neither spouse alone may buy, sell, or mortgage community property, without the other spouse.
+You (or your spouse) alone may buy, sell, or mortgage community property, without the other spouse.
 Neither spouse alone may buy, sell, or encumber the assets owned or managed without the other spouse.

 - Any Debts Owed to Banks